 With improved visibility and control across the board, Collective Health was able to take charge of its most critical application and further secure systems and sensitive content.

-To learn more about Material’s Account Takeover (ATO) Prevention and Phishing Herd Immunity solutions for your business, request a demo with our team.
+To learn more about Material’s Identity Protection and Phishing Protection solutions for your business, request a demo with our team.